theopn/dotfiles/README.md

 Add Aerospace to your login item in System Settings.
 Aerospace will automatically launch Sketchybar on the startup.
+**Do not use `brew services start sketchybar` to launch Sketchybar** as Sketchybar needs to be launched after Aerospace has been launched (via `after-startup-command` in `aerospace.toml`) in order to correctly render workspaces.

 The configuration and keybindings are very close to the default with a couple of tweaks (the `opt`/`alt`/`⌥` key is the modifier):